Dmgvol/GR_Guides/ModLoaderExample.md

 - Run `UnrealEngineModLauncher.exe` as Administrator.
 - Should say "Waitng for Game Window..."
 - Launch the game, you will see a lot of info showing up.
-- Look for `Sucessfully Loaded <Modname>` - if everything is loaded properly.
+- Look for `Successfully Loaded <Modname>` - if everything is loaded properly.

 ---
 ## Simple Mod Examples